Conditions in reception facilities

 € 215/month

 A monthly amount of € 10 is foreseen in the Basic Care agreement for leisure activities, events, celebrations and community activities.
 Vienna is the only province that pays € 10 leisure moneys directly to residents.
 The requirement for the payment of leisure money is the presentation of a movie ticket, theatre, museum and also a part of the monthly ticket for public transport can be paid through the leisure money.
 The processing of the leisure money runs either directly through the accommodation providers or through the organisation that offers counselling in the facilities in the federal states.
-Participating NGOs report that, especially since Covid-19, the possibility of requesting leisure allowances has been made more difficult as the changing measures led to an increase of demands and of the bureaucracy.[12]

-Hotels and inns usually do not have staff trained to adequately welcome asylum seekers.
+Hotels and inns usually do not have staff trained to adequately welcome asylum applicants.
 These reception centres are, however, visited by social workers (e.g. NGO staff) on a regular basis (every week or every second week).
 Reception centres of NGOs have offices in the centres.
-The law foresees that there should be 1 social worker for 140 clients, which is not sufficient, especially when social workers have to travel to facilities located in remote areas or need the assistance of an interpreter.[13]
+The law foresees that there should be 1 social worker for 140 clients, which is not sufficient, especially when social workers have to travel to facilities located in remote areas or need the assistance of an interpreter.[11]
 NGOs work with trained staff.
-Some landlords have been hosting asylum seekers for many years, but as opposed to NGO staff they have not received any specific training.
-In Vienna, the system is different: in nearly all basic care facilities is care staff available 24/7 who are responsible for counselling, information and basic care.
+Some landlords have been hosting asylum applicants for many years, but as opposed to NGO staff they have not received any specific training.
+In Vienna, the system is different: in nearly all basic care facilities is care staff available 24/7 who are responsible for counselling, information, and basic care.
 In these care facilities the care ratio is 1:55, this is mostly the same in all federal states in basic care facilities, except Tyrol where it is 1:70.
 In fact, most NGOs try to have a better care key than 1:55, E.g. in Vienna and Upper Austria it differs between 1:38 to 1:55.
 Care staff is responsible for providing food allowance, pocket money, hygiene material, social counselling and crisis support.
-In Vienna, additional counselling services may be provided by specialised NGOs (e.g. specific counselling for women, men, work, education, health, youth and young adults, housing, LGBTIQ) for people in basic care.[14]
+In Vienna, additional counselling services may be provided by specialised NGOs (e.g. specific counselling for women, men, work, education, health, youth and young adults, housing, LGBTIQ) for people in basic care.[12]

-The system of dispersal of asylum seekers to all federal provinces and within the federal provinces to all districts results in reception centres being located in remote areas.
+The system of dispersal of asylum applicants to all federal provinces and within the federal provinces to all districts results in reception centres being located in remote areas.
 One of these centres is located in the mountains of Tyrol, as part of a former military camp.
-It cannot be reached by public transport and a shuttle bus brings the asylum seekers to the next village only twice a week.
+It cannot be reached by public transport and a shuttle bus brings the asylum applicants to the next village only twice a day.
 The walking distance to the next village is about two and a half hours.
-Access to internet is provided in the centre.[15]
-The centre was closed by the Tyrolian government but was reopened by the Ministry of Interior to operate as a reception centre for rejected asylum seekers.[16]
+Access to internet is provided in the centre.[13]
+The centre was closed by the Tyrolian government but was reopened by the Ministry of Interior to operate as a reception centre for rejected asylum applicants.[14]
 In June 2019, several persons accommodated in this federal centre in Tyrol entered in a hunger strike which caused public uproar.
-The Ministry of Interior subsequently conducted a human rights assessment in cooperation with UNHCR concerning the reception conditions of the centres in Tyrol and Schwechat, which mainly host rejected asylum seekers who cannot be deported.
+The Ministry of Interior subsequently conducted a human rights assessment in cooperation with UNHCR concerning the reception conditions of the centres in Tyrol and Schwechat, which mainly host rejected asylum applicants who cannot be deported.
 In these centres, the persons receive regular counselling concerning voluntary return.

-An important issue that still receives too little attention in the field of accommodation in basic care is the participation of asylum seekers and refugees in reception, for example spokespersons who could represent the others.[19]
+An important issue that still receives too little attention in the field of accommodation in basic care is the participation of asylum applicants and refugees in reception, for example spokespersons who could represent the others.[18]

 Affordable mobility